sshahidi7/DS-Deloitte-07062022-AB-Testing-ML-Models-on-AWS/README.md

 #### First, we upload our pre-trained models to Amazon S3

 This code uploads two pre-trained XGBoost models that are ready for you to deploy.
-These models were trained using the XGB Churn Prediction Notebook in SageMaker.
 You can also use your own pre-trained models in this step.
 If you already have a pretrained model in Amazon S3, you can add it by specifying the s3_key.

 The models in this example are used to predict the probability of a mobile customer leaving their current mobile operator.